-If you’re a new visitor and not sure how to navigate your way around the site, THIS PAGE will put you just one click away from the most used resources I’ve produced and new updates are shown below.
+If you’re a new visitor or not sure how to navigate your way around, the most used resources I’ve produced are one click away and significant updates are highlighted below.

-Feel free to leave a comment on the posts you read or use the contact box, below, to email me more generally – I will try my best to respond within a few days!
+Do feel free to leave a comments on the posts you read or use the contact box, below, to email me more generally – I will try my best to respond within a few days!
 I actively encourage you to disagree, challenge and debate, with me or others who contribute, because inevitably, what I write here is just one person’s perspective and there’s so much more to this.

-I was proud to be awarded the The President’s Medal in 2015 by the Royal College of Psychiatrists for a –
+I was proud to be awarded the The President’s Medal by the Royal College of Psychiatrists.

-Feel free to email me – I aim to reply within a few days, wherever possible!
+Feel free to email me! — I aim to reply within a few days.